 For environments using symmetric keys (potentially along with symmetric encryption), one of two types of algorithms must be used to provide authentication/integrity: either hash-based or cipher-based.

-Hash-based Message Authentication Codes (HMACs) algorithms utilize cryptographic hash functions with low probability of collisions (e.g., SHA-256) and a shared secret (key).
-The data to be authenticated is concatenated with the shared secret and then the hash algorithm is run over the concatenated data resulting in a fixed size Message Authentication Code (MAC).
+Hash-based Message Authentication Codes (MAC) algorithms utilize cryptographic hash functions (e.g., SHA-256) and a shared secret (key).
+The data to be authenticated is concatenated with the shared secret and then the hash algorithm is run over the concatenated data resulting in a fixed size MAC.
 The size of the message digest is strictly dependent on the specific hash algorithm used.
 Regardless of the size of the input data, the hash algorithm will always result in the fixed size MAC.

-A cipher-based MAC can be constructed instead of an HMAC.
+A cipher-based MAC can be constructed instead of a hash-based MAC.
 The cipher-based MAC uses a cryptographic algorithm (e.g., AES).
 The shared secret is used as the cryptographic key for the cryptographic algorithm which provides a MAC as a result.
-Cipher-based MACs may be more efficient when authentication and confidentiality are both required because a single algorithm can be used for both.
-In addition, cipher based MACs may be more easily implemented in hardware than hash-based MACs.
+Cipher-based MACs may make better use of available resources when both authentication and confidentiality are required because a single algorithm can be used for both.
+In addition, cipher-based MACs may be more easily implemented in hardware than hash-based MACs.

 Digital signature based authentication